alinaT95/CryptoTokenJavaCard/README.md

 - Install Java Development Kit (JDK) 8.
 Don't forget to set JAVA_HOME enviromet variable.
 - Download Java Card Development Kit (JCDK).
 You can use JCDK 3.0.4 placed in _tools_ subfolder.
 Set JC_HOME enviroment variable pointing to your JCDK folder.
 - Install Maven (or use Intellij Idea).
-- You may need smart card supporting JavaCard 3.0.4+ and Global Platform 2.1.1, SCP02.
+- You need smart card supporting JavaCard 3.0.4+ and Global Platform 2.1.1, SCP02.

 # Applet building

 - Run command _mvn install_ in the root of _CardTask_ project.
 It compiles sources and genreates _.cap_ file.
 The cap file is copied into the root of _CardInstallerAndRunner_.

+_Note:_ _CardTask_ project is configured exactly for Java Card 3.0.4.
+So if you want use more fresh JCDK, you must fix pom.xml and rebuild.

 # Applet installation onto simulator